Cara Heads Slaughter, M.A., OLY, Owner, Head Coach

 In 2020, Cara successfully completed the International Coach Enrichment Certificate Program administered under the auspices of the International Olympic Committee's Olympic Solidarity Commission.
 As well, Cara has been named as a Community Ambassador of the newly appointed Team USA Council on Racial and Social Justice to address the rules and systems in the Olympic and Paralympic movements that create barriers to progress.

 Cara enjoyed a successful 18-year career as an elite weightlifter, earning 2 junior and 8 senior national championship titles, setting numerous junior and senior American records, and representing Team USA at 6 world championships and as a member of the 2000 USA Olympic Team in Sydney.
 In recognition of her career, Cara was inducted into the USA Weightlifting Hall of Fame in 2020.

-Throughout her career, Cara was provided the unique opportunity to train at top USA Weightlifting regional weightlifting training centers, including as a resident athlete at the Olympic Training Center, and to learn from some of the most respected weightlifting coaches in the United States- Tony Ciarelli, Michael Cohen, Bob Morris, and Dr. Kyle Pierce.
+Throughout her career, Cara was provided the unique opportunity to train at top USA Weightlifting regional weightlifting training centers, including as a resident athlete at the Olympic Training Center, and to learn from some of the most respected coaches in the United States, each having coached multiple Olympians- Tony Ciarelli, Michael Cohen, Bob Morris, and Dr. Kyle Pierce.

 Prior to competing in the sport of Weightlifting full time, Cara was a Division I collegiate athlete, earning an athletic scholarship at the University of California, Berkeley.
 As a freshman, Cara competed in the discus and hammer throw, placing third in the hammer at the (Pac-10) track & field conference championships.